aaren-aras/oncer/README.md

  - Windows requires WSL2 for Docker GPU acceleration

 ## Retrospective
- - Consider rewriting entire backend in Python
+ - Consider writing the entire backend in Python for all future DL projects
- - Docker NGC containers MASSIVELY simplify GPU + CUDA setup for modern NVIDIA GPUs requiring CUDA 12+ (no version mismatch, no DLL errors, no local TF rebuilds, ...)
+ - Docker NGC containers MASSIVELY simplify GPU + CUDA setup for modern NVIDIA GPUs requiring CUDA 12+ (no version mismatch and local rebuild trial-and-error, no Bazel errors, no DLL errors, ...)
    - Don't waste time with local installs and juggling Python versions, CUDA toolkits, and cuDNN DLLs on Windows when there're cleaner solutions available
+   - You don't have to use *older* versions of software to achieve compatibility
+   - Some TF builds lack precompiled CUDA kernels for newer GPUs with higher compute capabilities, forcing them to JIT-compile PTX at runtime, which can drastically slow startup; these containers avoid the issue by including prebuilt, GPU-optimized binaries
+ - Look into multi-GPU setups (distributed training?): https://developer.nvidia.com/nccl